cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/59/CumulativeMedicationDuration-0.4.000.md

     relevantPeriod

-If the daysSupplied element is present, then the total days supplied is simply
+If the daysSupplied element is present, then the duration in days is simply

     daysSupplied * (1 + refills)

-If daysSupplied is not present, then totalDaysSupplied must be calculated based on the supply, dosage, and frequency:
+If daysSupplied is not present, then daysSupplied must be calculated based on the supply, dosage, and frequency:

     (supply / (dosage * frequency)) * (1 + refills)